Program’s Faculty

 Yannis Kotidis

-Associate Professor, Dept. of Informatics
+Professor, Dept. of Informatics, AUEB

-Dr. Yannis Kotidis is an Associate Professor in the Department of Informatics at the Athens University of Economics and Business.
+Dr. Yannis Kotidis is a Professor in the Department of Informatics at the Athens University of Economics and Business.
 He holds a BSc degree in Electrical Engineering and Computer Science from the National Technical University of Athens, and a M.Sc. and a Ph.D. in Computer Science from the University of Maryland (USA).
 Between 2000 and 2006 he was a Senior Technical Specialist at the Database Research Department of AT&T Labs-Research in Florham Park, New Jersey.
 His main research areas include large scale data management systems, data warehousing and data mining.
 He has published more than 80 articles in international conferences and journals and holds 5 U.S patents.
 He has served on numerous organizing and program committees of international conferences related to data management.

 Lilian Mitrou

-Associate Professor, Dept. of Informatics
+Professor, Dept. of Informatics, University of Aegean

-Dr. Lilian Mitrou is an Associate Professor in the Department of Information & Communication Systems Engineering at the University of the Aegean.
+Dr. Lilian Mitrou is a Professor in the Department of Information & Communication Systems Engineering at the University of the Aegean.
 She teaches information law and data protection law.
 Lilian Mitrou holds a PhD in Data Protection (University of Frankfurt – Germany).
 She has served as a Member of the Hellenic Data Protection Authority (1999-2003).
 She has also served as Advisor to the former Prime Minister K. Simitis in sectors of Information Society and Public Administration (1996 – 2004).
 She served and still serves as member of many Committees working on law proposals in the fields of privacy and data protection, communications law, e-government etc. Her professional experience includes senior consulting and researcher positions in a number of private and public institutions on national and international level.
 Her research interests include: Privacy and Data Protection, e-Democracy and eGovernment services, Internet Law.
 L. Mitrou published books and chapters in books (in Greek, German and English) and many journal and conference papers.

 Haris Papageorgiou

-Institute for Language & Speech Processing, Athena RC, Greece
+Research Director, Institute for Language & Speech Processing, Athena RC, Greece

 Haris Papageorgiou is a Principal researcher at the Institute for Language and Speech Processing (ILSP/R.C.
 “Athena”) and Co-founder of Qualia, a business intelligence company established in 2006.
 Haris is responsible for building advanced multimedia analytics for scalable data systems and big data infrastructures.
 He has held Chief Scientist positions in several european and national projects in the area of multilingual multimodal multimedia processing.
 Haris holds a Ph.D. in Computer Science from National Tech University of Athens(NTUA) and a B.Sc. in Electrical Engineering from NTUA.
 He has published approx. 100 papers in international scientific books, journals and international conferences and taught in several postgraduate programmes in Business Analytics.
 His research interests focus on language and speech technology, knowledge discovery and representation, machine learning, web mining and information retrieval.